iter8-tools/iter8/mkdocs/docs/concepts/experimentoverview.md

 ### spec.strategy.weights

 `spec.strategy.weights` is an object with  two integer fields, namely, `maxCandidateWeight` and `maxCandidateWeightIncrement`, that can be used to fine-tune traffic increments to the candidate.
-This stanza is applicable only for `Progressive` experiments. `maxCandidateWeight` specifies the maximum candidate weight that can be set by Iter8 during an iteration. `maxCandidateWeightIncrement` specifies the maximum increase in candidate weight during a single iteration.
+This field is applicable only for `Progressive` experiments. `maxCandidateWeight` specifies the maximum candidate weight that can be set by Iter8 during an iteration. `maxCandidateWeightIncrement` specifies the maximum increase in candidate weight during a single iteration.

 ### spec.strategy.actions